Problems We Found In Tucson's Drinking WaterRSS

 Analies Dyjak, M.A. | Hydroviv Research Analyst

-For Hydroviv’s assessment of Tucson, Arizona drinking water quality problems, we collected water test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
+For Hydroviv’s assessment of Tucson, Arizona drinking water quality problems, we collected water test data from Tucson Water and the U.S. Environmental Protection Agency.
 We cross referenced Tucson's water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Tucson’s drinking water.